-In Listening and Reading, Tier A has items and tasks designed to allow students at the lowest language proficiency levels (PLs 1 and 2) to meet the WIDA ELD Standards at their language proficiency levels, and it includes some items targeted to PL 3.
-Tier B/C tests include items constructed to target PLs 2 (Emerging) through 5 (Bridging).

-In the domain of Writing, Tier A forms include tasks written to elicit language up to PL 3, and Tier B/C forms include tasks written to elicit language up to PL 4 or PL 5.
-In the domain of Speaking, students at early levels of proficiency take the Tier A form, with tasks designed to elicit language at PL 1 and PL 3, and more proficient students take the Tier B/C form, with tasks designed to elicit language at PL 3 and PL 5.
+In the Listening and Reading multistage adaptive tests, students are routed to folders that vary in difficulty, designated as A, B, or C level folders.
+Tier A folders are intended for students at beginning levels of English language proficiency (PLs 1-3), Tier B folders for students at intermediate levels (PLs 2-4), and Tier C folders for students at more advanced proficiency levels (PLs 3-5).
+In the domain of Writing, the test forms are designated as either Tier A, which includes tasks written to elicit language up to PL 3, or Tier B/C, which includes tasks written to elicit language up to PL 4 or PL 5.
+In the domain of Speaking, test forms are designed so that students at very beginning levels of proficiency take a pre-A form, which is designed to elicit language at PL 1; students at early levels of proficiency take the Tier A form, with tasks designed to elicit language at PL 1 and PL 3; and more proficient students take the Tier B/C form, with tasks designed to elicit language at PL 3 and PL 5.